alephium/www/src/content/news/builders-highlight-3-ayin-6be4a6bd4ec2/index.md

 Alephium has it all.
 [New novel tech](/),</a> a great team, a [great community](/discord), and not yet crowded or full of scams.

-The team has been instrumental in allowing us to understand <a href="https://docs.alephium.org/ralph/getting-started" >Ralph</a> and build properly and giving us direct access to all of them in all facets of development from SC dev to marketing, which is more than probably any core L1 team can say for themselves on any chain.
+The team has been instrumental in allowing us to understand [Ralph](https://docs.alephium.org/ralph/getting-started) and build properly and giving us direct access to all of them in all facets of development from SC dev to marketing, which is more than probably any core L1 team can say for themselves on any chain.
 Big ups to them!

 ### What tech stack did you use in your project?

-<a href="https://react.dev/" >React</a>+<a href="https://redux.js.org/" >redux</a> combo for the front end.
+[React](https://react.dev/)+[redux](https://redux.js.org/) combo for the front end.

 ### **What did you consider when choosing the right tech stack for your project?**